zpol/reverse-shell-engine/README.md

 A reverse shell is a remote control technique where a target computer, after being compromised by an attacker's code, establishes a connection back to the attacker's machine.
 This allows the attacker to gain command-line access and control over the target system, often used in cyberattacks for remote exploitation or unauthorized access.
 Reverse shells are a method to bypass certain network restrictions, but their use should strictly adhere to ethical and legal guidelines.

+This tool is just a quick help to handy copy and paste any revshell you need at any moment in seconds.

 # Installation